Crazy 'Bout My Baby: Robert Mosley version

 Around this time, Mosley was mostly well-known for his work with other musicians; he had written several chart hits for other artists, including two top-20 Billboard Hot 100 hits; "Big Cold Wind" by Pat Boone and "Sha La La" by the Shirelles, although Manfred Mann made it a chart hit.
 However, in his solo career, Mosley had barely made an impact on the national charts.
-He had previously released two solo singles, excluding one he recorded with Maymie Watts in 1961.
+He had previously released two solo singles, excluding one he recorded with Mayme Watts in 1961.
 In 1963, he once again attempted to record a single during a session at Capitol Studios, with musician Bert Keyes producing, something he had not often done before.
 The single was eventually released on April 22, 1963 through Capitol Records.

 His rendition features a string "big band" arrangement along with female backing vocals, of which all was done by Keyes.
 Although the single initially to chart, it was ranked a three-star single by Billboard's May 4, 1963 issue.
 The reverse side (which was erroneously issued as an A-side) "Goodbye My Lover Goodbye" was covered by the Searchers in 1965, reaching number four in the UK singles chart.